SysKitTeam/docs-spdockit/manage-sharepoint-permissions/permissions-explorer-screen.md

 ---
-title: Permissions Explorer Screen
-description: >-
-  This article describes how to use SPDocKit Permissions Explorer to explore SharePoint permissions.
+description: This article describes how to use SPDocKit Permissions Explorer to explore SharePoint permissions.
-author: Iva Novoselic
-date: 24/5/2017
 ---

 # Permissions Explorer Screen